 Chestnut Brae Farm is 70 idyllic acres of mature organic sweet chestnut forests that were planted biodynamically in 1985, mushroom crops, heirloom vegetables and heritage animals that are all farmed sustainably using regenerative agriculture and holistic management.

 Our sweet chestnut trees (Castanea sativa) produce 12 tonne of chestnuts each Autumn.
 Chestnut Brae uses grazing animals to help build microbial activity in the soil to increase soil health.
 Our pasture raised animals, fed with sweet chestnuts, produce the sweetest flavoured meat you will experience.
-From the chestnuts we also produce chestnut flour, chestnuts in syrup, peeled frozen chestnuts and a range of other chestnut based products and from our beautiful European looking orchards we produce Chestnut Honey and Chestnut Orchard Honey.
+From the chestnuts we produce organic gluten free chestnut flour, chestnuts in syrup, peeled frozen chestnuts and a range of other chestnut based products and from our beautiful European looking orchards we produce Chestnut Honey and Chestnut Orchard Honey.

-Located just 40 minutes from the Busselton Margaret River Airport on the Blackwood River Valley Farm Trail, Chestnut Brae is just 15 minutes south of Nannup (off Vasse Highway and Chalwell Road) and 55 minutes inland from Margaret River.
+Located just 40 minutes from the Busselton Margaret River Airport on the Blackwood River Valley Farm Trail, Chestnut Brae is 15 minutes south of Nannup (off Vasse Highway and Chalwell Road) and 55 minutes inland from Margaret River.
 Chestnut Brae’s rolling hills, pastures, permanent flowing springs and mature chestnut forests give a feeling of being in Europe as you arrive at the farm.
 Wiltshire sheep are our lawn mowers that roam and forage through the orchards keeping suckers trimmed and the grass down.
 Cheeky Guinea Fowl busily fossick keeping insects under control across the farm.
 Heritage pigs root and snuffle happily turning our soil over, adding to the soul satisfying peacefulness of Chestnut Brae.

 The stunning gardens are part of the Organic Garden Trail, and open for The Festival of Country Gardens, the Nannup Flower and Garden Festival and Bloomin Wild.